-I first published this two years ago on 11 November 2007.
+I first published this on 11 November 2007.
 I think it is important enough to be reposted.

 For those who are not aware, I am the son of a career Air Force officer and the grandson of a career Army officer.
 I do not know much about my grandfather, as he died when I was five years old.
 What I know about him comes from “tales” told to me by my parents and the diary that he wrote while in combat in France during World War I.